BenyAlbatross/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+Given below are instructions to test the app manually.

 ### Launch and shutdown
 1. Initial launch
    1. Download the jar file and copy it into an empty folder.